cyber-shah/graphs-paper/Report.md

 ### 5.1.1 - Time Complexity Analysis
 1. ***Initialization:*** The initialization step involves setting up various data structures and initial values for nodes.
 This step takes constant time.
 2. ***While loop:*** The while loop iterates over all the nodes in the graph.
 The number of iterations depends on the number of nodes in the graph.
-Hence, the time complexity of the while loop is $O(V ∗ logV + E)$ , where V is the number of nodes in the graph and E is the number of edges in the graph.
+Hence, the time complexity of the while loop is $O(V ∗ logV + E)$, where V is the number of nodes in the graph and E is the number of edges in the graph.
-   1. ***Heap Operations:*** The heapq operations (heappop and heappush) take logarithmic time complexity $(O(log n))$ where n is the number of nodes in the heap.
+   1. ***Heap Operations:*** The heapq operations (heap pop and heappush) take logarithmic time complexity $(O(log n))$ where n is the number of nodes in the heap.
    2. ***For loop:*** The for loop iterates over all the neighbors of the current node.
 The number of iterations depends on the number of neighbors of the current node.
 Hence, the time complexity of the for loop is $O(E)$, where E is the number of edges in the graph.
    3. ***Heuristic Function:*** The heuristic function takes constant time.
 3. ***Backtracking*** : The backtracking step involves following the parent pointers from the destination node to the source node to construct the path.
-      - n the worst case, where the path has many turns or changes in direction, the backtracking step would require traversing all nodes in the path, which takes $O(V)$ time.
+      - in the worst case, where the path has many turns or changes in direction, the backtracking step would require traversing all nodes in the path, which takes $O(V)$ time.

 ***Combining these complexities:***
 1. ***Initialization:*** $O(1)$